AirUK: Reorganisation and renewed expansion

 In 1982, Peter Villa led a management buyout of Air UK's charter business, resulting in reconstituting BIA as a charter-only airline and his departure from Air UK along with the four BAC One-Eleven 400s.
 In addition to the tough economic climate and merger blues during the airline's inception as a result of combining two organisations with vastly different cultures and management styles, the operation of these aircraft had largely been responsible for Air UK's poor financial performance that threatened the airline's survival.

 1982 was also the year the CAA transferred Air UK's Gatwick—Guernsey licence to Guernsey Airlines, a newly formed regional operator, following numerous passenger complaints about the service Air UK had been providing ever since it had assumed the former BIA operation on that route.
 That year also saw Air UK joining forces with British Midland to form Manx Airlines, a new, jointly owned regional subsidiary based on the Isle of Man.
 Air UK parent B&C owned 25% of Manx Airlines, making it the new joint venture's junior partner.
 (British Midland, which owned the remaining 75%, was the senior partner.)
 Air UK and British Midland hoped that transferring their loss-making Isle of Man operations to a dedicated, lower cost subsidiary would eventually make these services profitable.

 In 1983, Air UK broke even for the first time.
 This was also the year the airline acquired its first Shorts 330 commuter turboprop plane, which it named Enterprise in a publicity stunt at Stansted Airport where the naming ceremony took place in the shadow of a Boeing 747 shuttle carrier aircraft used by NASA to launch Space Shuttle Enterprise.

-By 1985, Air UK acquired additional Shorts 330/360s and Fokker F-27s.
-The latter included the first stretched 500 series F-27s featuring an increased seating capacity of 52 (as opposed to 44 for all shorter fuselage F-27 models).
+By 1985, Air UK acquired additional Shorts 330/360s and Fokker F27s.
+The latter included the first stretched 500 series F27s featuring an increased seating capacity of 52 (as opposed to 44 for all shorter fuselage Fokker F27 models).
 To further support its ongoing expansion, Air UK temporarily leased an F-28 1000 series as well as two BIA One Eleven 400s during that period.
 (All of these aircraft wore different, white-based colour schemes.)
 Reintroduction of jet equipment enabled Air UK to assume British Caledonian's regional operation between Glasgow, Newcastle and Amsterdam at the start of the 1985 summer timetable period, thereby further strengthening its position as the UK's leading regional feeder operator at Amsterdam Schiphol and as the airport's largest foreign scheduled carrier.
 The additional aircraft also permitted several year-round, domestic and international scheduled services from Stansted to be reinstated.